Joey Daccord posts second career shutout as Seattle topples Vegas 3-0 in Winter Classic

 Played in almost perfect condition with party cloudy skies, temperatures in the 40s and most importantly the retractable roof of T-Mobile Park wide open, the Kraken rewarded a sellout crowd with one of their more complete performances of the season.

-Tolvanen scored 4:50 into the game, redirecting Vince Dunn’s shot past Thompson.
-Seattle made it 2-0 when Borgen scored his first since Game 4 of last season’s first-round playoff series against Colorado.
+After Tolvanen put Seattle in front, Borgen made it 2-0 with his first goal since Game 4 of last season’s first-round playoff series against Colorado.

-Seattle’s nine-game point streak is the longest in franchise history, topping the eight straight wins the Kraken had last season.
+Seattle’s nine-game point streak is the longest in franchise history, topping an eight-game win streak last season.

 Vegas lost for the fifth time in six games and struggled to generate many good scoring chances against Seattle.